hirosystems/docs/docs/clarinet/how-to-guides/how-to-set-up-local-development-environment.md

 section, you can always check your Clarity syntax using the `clarinet check` command.
 This validates any smart contracts you are currently developing in the active project.

-There are two tools in Clarinet you can use to test smart contracts: the [console][], an interactive Clarity REPL, and the [test harness][], a testing framework written in Typescript.
+There are two tools in Clarinet you can use to test smart contracts: the console, an interactive Clarity REPL, and the test harness, a testing framework written in Typescript.

 ### Testing with the console

 The Clarinet console is an interactive Clarity REPL that runs in-memory.
 Any contracts configured in the current project are automatically loaded into memory.
 Additionally, wallets defined in the `settings/Devnet.toml` file are initialized with STX tokens for testing purposes.
 When the console runs, it provides a summary of the deployed contracts, their public functions, as well as wallet addresses and balances.

 ```
 clarity-repl v0.11.0